friism/docker.github.io/docker-for-aws/faqs.md

 * **Destination CIDR block:** 0.0.0.0/0
 * **Subnets:** Subnet1, Subnet2, Subnet3

-##### Subnet note:
+##### Subnet Note:

-If you are using the `10.0.0.0/16` CIDR in your VPC.
-When you create a docker network, you will need to make sure you pick a subnet (using `docker network create —subnet` option) that doesn't conflict with the `10.0.0.0` network.
+In case you're using the `10.0.0.0/16` CIDR in your VPC you will need to make sure you pick a subnet (using `docker network create —subnet` option) that doesn't conflict with the `10.0.0.0` network when creating a Docker network.

 ## Which AWS regions will this work with?

-Docker for AWS should work with all regions except for AWS China, which is a little different than the other regions.
+Docker for AWS should work with all regions except for AWS China.

 ## How many Availability Zones does Docker for AWS use?

-Docker for AWS will dynamically decide the correct amount of Availability Zone's to use based on the region.
-In regions that support it, we will use 3 Availability Zones, and 2 for the rest of the regions.
+In regions with 3 Availability Zones, Docker will use 3 AZs and 2 AZs in regions with only 2 AZs.
+Selecting AZ count is handled by Docker.
 We recommend running production workloads only in regions that have at least 3 Availability Zones.

 ## What do I do if I get `KeyPair error` on AWS?

 As part of the prerequisites, you need to have an SSH key uploaded to the AWS region you are trying to deploy to.
 For more information about adding an SSH key pair to your account, please refer to the [Amazon EC2 Key Pairs docs](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html)